Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft_window.rst

 Supported Types
 ~~~~~~~~~~~~~~~

 The data type to the FFT window is controlled by the template parameter TT_DATA.
-This may take one of 3 choices: cint16, cint32 or cfloat.
+This may take one of 3 choices: cint16, cint32 or cfloat (AIE only, not AIE-ML).
 This selection applies to both input data and output data.
 The template parameter TT_COEFF may take one of three values, int16, int32 or cfloat, but currently this value is forced by the choice of TT_DATA, so TT_COEFF must be set to int16 for TT_DATA = cint16 or int32 for TT_DATA=cint32 or float for TT_DATA=cfloat.

 ~~~~~~~~~~~~~~~~~~~